Nuclear & Radiological Technology

 Online Nuclear & Radiological Technology Programs

-In 2017-2018, 27 schools offered a nuclear tech program of some type.
+In the 2018-2019 academic year, 27 schools offered some type of nuclear and radiological technicians program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.